 A lump in the abdomen that can be viewed externally or early satiety.

-Chest and abdominal pain
+abdominal pain Bone pain

 Fatigue or weakness